Were Cass Chaplin and Edward G Robinson Gay or Bisexual?

 Because quite a few things in the movie are made up, it might make you wonder if Marilyn’s affair with Cass Chaplin and Eddy G is also fictional.
 Were the three of them really in a relationship?
 Were Chaplin and Robinson gay or bisexual?
 Let’s find out.

-Were Cass Chaplin and Eddy G Gay?
+Exploring Cass Chaplin and Eddy G’s Sexuality in Real-Life

-No, there is no definitive proof of whether Charlie Chaplin Jr. and Edward G Robinson Jr. AKA Manny were gay in real life.
+No, there is no definitive proof of whether Charlie Chaplin Jr. and Edward G Robinson Jr., AKA Manny, were gay in real life.
 ‘Blonde’ is an adaptation of Joyce Carol Oates’ novel of the same name, which is a heavily fictionalized version of Monroe’s life.
 The author has confessed that the relationship of the trio was invented for the book.
 The nature of their relationship appears innocent and loving in the beginning, but over the course of events, the men become more villainous.

 In writing the book, Oates’ emphasis was on how Hollywood exploited Monroe, and creating a fictional romance with Cass Chaplin and Eddy G was a plot device to further her aim.
 “They respected her but they also excluded her . . . she was their mascot.
 It was kind of a touching relationship.
 She is always questing, trying to find an ideal relationship, maybe looking for this father who never acknowledged her,” explained Oates, in context to the complicated relationship and how it eventually impacts Monroe’s life in the book.